balena-io/docs/pages/learn/develop/local-mode.md

 ## Push over a new project

-When local mode has been activated, balena CLI can push code directly to the local device instead of going via the \{{ $names.cloud.lower \}} builders.
+When local mode has been activated, balena CLI can push code directly to the local device instead of going via the balenaCloud builders.
 As code is built on the device and then executed, this can significantly speed up development when requiring frequent changes.
 To do this, we use the `balena push` command providing either the local IP address or `<short-uuid>.local`, obtained from the preceding `balena device detect` command.

 **Note:** By default `balena push` will build from the current working directory, but it is also possible to specify the project directory via the `--source` option.